Dash-Industry-Forum/Events/01-Events.inc.md

 1. DASH Player processes the received MPD.
 The manifest information including the list of events schemes and values, and timed metadata track schemes are passed to Application.

-2. Application subscribes to the event and timed metadata track schemes in which it is interested, with the desired dispatch mode.
+2. Application subscribes to the event and timed metadata track schemes in which is interested, with the desired dispatch mode.

-3. If the manifest includes any MPD Events, the DASH Player parses them and appends them to the Event & Timed Metadata Buffer.
+3. If the manifest includes any MPD Events, DASH Player parses them and appends them to Event & Timed Metadata Buffer.

-4. Based on the MPD, the DASH Player manages the fetching and parsing of the Segments before appending them to the Media Buffer.
+4. Based on the MPD, DASH Player manages fetching and parsing the Segments before appending them to Media Buffer.

 5. Parsing a Segment includes:

-    1. Parsing the high-level boxes such as Segment Index (sidx) and Event Message boxes, and appending Event Message boxes to the Event & Metadata Buffer.
+    1. Parse the high-level boxes such as Segment Index (sidx) and Event Message boxes, and append Event Message boxes to the Event & Metadata Buffer.
     2. For an Application-related timed metadata track, extracting the data samples, and appending them to Event & Metadata Buffer.
-    3. For media segments, parsing the segments and appending them to the Media Buffer.
+    3. For media segments, parse the segments and append them to Media Buffer.

-6. The Event & Metadata Buffer is a FIFO buffer, passing the events and timed metadata samples to Event & Metadata Synchronizer and Dispatcher function.
+6. Event & Metadata Buffer is a FIFO buffer, passing the events and timed metadata samples to Event & Metadata Synchronizer and Dispatcher function.

-7. The DASH Player-specific Events are dispatched to DASH Player's Control, Selection & Heuristic Logic, while the Application-related Events and timed metadata track samples are dispatched to the application as the following.
+7. The DASH Player-specific Events are dispatched to DASH Player's Control, Selection & Heuristic Logic, while the Application-related Events and timed metadata track samples are dispatched to Application as the following.
 If an Application is subscribed to a specific Event or timed metadata stream, dispatch the corresponding event instances or timed metadata samples, according to the dispatch mode:
-    1. For [=on-receive=] dispatch mode, dispatch the Event information or timed metadata samples as soon as they are received (or no later than <var>AT</var>).
+    1. For [=on-receive=] dispatch mode, dispatch the Event information or timed metadata samples as soon as they are received(or no later than <var>AT</var>).
     2. For [=on-start=] dispatch mode, dispatch the Event information or timed metadata samples at their associated presentation time, using the synchronization signal from the media decoder.

 # Event and Timed metadata sample timing models # {#event-metadata-timing}

 ## Inband Event timing parameters ## {#Inband-event-timing}

-Figure 2 presents the timing of an inband Events along the media timeline:
+Figure 2 presents the timing of an inband Event along the media timeline:
 <figure class="figure">
 	<img src="Images/inbandeventtiming.png" />
     <figcaption class="figure">The inband event timing parameter on the media timeline</figcaption>
 </figure>

-As shown in Figure 2, every inband Event can be described by three timing parameters on the media timeline:
+As shown in Figure 2, every inband Event can be described with three timing parameters on the media timeline:

 1. Event Arrival Time (<var>AT</var>) which is the earliest presentation time of the Segment containing the Event Message box.